Blue Origin Internships

 Blue Origin interns participate in real engineering design projects related to the development and construction of human space flight systems.
-Interns work directly with our engineers to contribute to project goals in the fields of mechanical design, aerodynamics, rocket propulsion, flight controls, electronics, chemistry, flight software, composites, human safety, systems engineering, machining, and avionics; as well as opportunities in business development, market analysis, and accounting.
+Interns work directly with our engineers to contribute to project goals in the fields of mechanical design, fluids, aerodynamics, rocket propulsion, flight controls, electronics, avionics, enterprise software, flight software, composites, chemistry, human safety, and systems engineering.
+We also offer opportunities in business development and finance.
 Working directly with our team, students gain real-life experience that allows them to apply classroom learning to real aerospace challenges.

 Past Summer Intern projects have included: